EinsteinOmics/OmicsWorkshop/README.md

 ### 05 Dr. Lindsay LaFave and Anthony Griffen → scATAC-seq

-We will share a view-only version for the workshop session soon.
-A working HPC version will be uploaded after the session for the purpose of asynchdronous learning.
+There will only be a view-only .HTML vignette for this session.
+Please navigate to navigate to [this folder](https://github.com/EinsteinOmics/OmicsWorkshop/tree/main/05_scATAC_LindsayAnthony), click on the .html file, click the Download button top right of screen, which looks like an arrow pointing downward.
+Or, click the button with three dots on top right and click download.